Raehannsz/catatan-keuangan-web/README.md

 # Web App Financial Note

-Application used to record income and expenses.
+Application used to record income and expenses

 Built using HTML, CSS, Javascript, Chart.js, and Alpine.js